-- 3. The following options are available: - [Status] - Select the option [Start] to start the program. - Once the program has started, you can press [Hold] to pause - A paused program can be continued by pressing [Continue]. - Select the option [Stop] to end the program. - [Edit] - [Cycles] - Here you enter the number of replays of the selected pro- - 4.
-Select the $\rightarrow$ Edit menu item. - ▶ The program appears on the display and you can now edit it.
+- 1. Press the Enter key to open the menu. - 2.
+Select the \rightarrow Programmer \rightarrow Program X menu item. - ▶ The submenu opens in the selected program. - 3.
+The following options are available: - [Status] - Select the option [Start] to start the program. - Once the program has started, you can press [Hold] to pause it. - A paused program can be continued by pressing [Continue]. - Select the option [Stop] to end the program. - [Edit] - [Loops] - Here you enter the number of repetitions of the selected program. - 4.
+Select the \rightarrow Edit menu item. - ▶ The program appears on the display and you can now edit it.